 - Another constant presence is the "grappa".
 It is the typical conclusion of dinners in Cortina.
 It can be sweet, with the taste of different fruits, or bitter, with the taste of roots or mountain herbs, or even really dry, as white grappa.
 The grappa that most represents Cortina is the cumin grappa, which every real Cortina resident calls "Ciariè".
 If you are brave and you like extremely bitter tastes, you could try a Gentian grappa (Genziana).
 It's a real challenge, but it's also the most interesting and less "commercial" grappa.

 - Typical mountain dishes are often based on meats and strong flavors, for this reason we suggest you go for red wines, strictly local.
 If you'll eat some Austrian origin food, that can be found in the breweries, the perfect drink is a good mug of beer.

 - In night clubs, as in all tourist resorts, international cocktails monopolize the market.
 Today the most requested glass in Cortina is the Gin Tonic.
 Ask the bartender how you like it, and he'll certainly be able to find the right combination of tonic and botanicals.

-Hoping you liked the page on where to have fun in Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the infos we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on where to party in Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.